TheHassanAli2/thehassanali2/README.md

 <div align="center">
 ### Hey!
-I'm a **Grade 12** Student at Longfields Davidson Heights Secondary School.
 I first started coding at around 13 and learned about Python.
 Ever since then, I've been interested in pursuing programming as a profession and have been creating projects for fun in my free time.
 I developed my interest in programming when I joined my school's FRC Robotics team!
-I learned how to work in a team and practiced Object Oriented Programming principles.
 </div>